 \subsection{``Nice'' embeddings that preserve SPR subspaces}

-We have shown in \Cref{prop: copy of Comegaalpha implies Kalpha} that the existence of an isometric copy of $C[1,\omega^\alpha]$ inside $C(K)$ implies that $K^{(\alpha)}\neq\varnothing$.
-But it is also natural to ask about the \emph{converse statement} (which is less ambitious than the \hyperref[main-question]{Main Question}): if $K^{(\alpha)}$ is non-empty, does there exist an isometric embedding of $C[1,\omega^\alpha]$ into $C(K)$?
-We will prove in \Cref{prop: implication K_alpha copy of Comegaalpha} that this is the case, and furthermore, that the constructed embedding can be made to satisfy a property that is \emph{very convenient} for our purposes: the isometric embedding does preserve SPR subspaces.
-This will allow us to reduce the \hyperref[main-question]{Main Question} to studying isometric SPR embeddings between spaces of the form $C[1,\omega^\alpha]$, which are easier to manipulate.
+It was established in \Cref{thm: copy of Comegaalpha implies Kalpha} that the existence of an isometric copy of $C[1,\omega^\alpha]$ inside $C(K)$ implies that $K^{(\alpha)}\neq\varnothing$.
+Conversely, as noted in \Cref{rem:PNPP}, if $K^{(\alpha)}\neq\varnothing$, then we can construct an isometric embedding of $C[1,\omega^\alpha]$ into $C(K)$ with additional properties, namely, being (positive and) PNPP.
+This is, in principle, a weaker conclusion than what is needed to answer the \hyperref[main-question]{Main Question}.
+However, the ideas of \cite{RS} can be refined to obtain an embedding with a property that is \emph{very convenient} for our purposes: preserving SPR subspaces (see \Cref{prop: implication K_alpha copy of Comegaalpha}).
+This will allow us to reduce the \hyperref[main-question]{Main Question} to the study of isometric SPR embeddings between spaces of the form $C[1,\omega^\alpha]$, which are easier to manipulate.

 It should be noticed that an elementary example of embeddings that preserve SPR subspaces are precisely lattice embeddings (that is, those that preserve lattice operations).
 Indeed, suppose that $T:X\to Y$ is a lattice isometric embedding between two Banach lattices $X$ and $Y$, and let $E$ be a subspace of $X$ which does $C$-SPR.
 Then, for every $x,y\in E$, we have